Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles

-In the UHE emission luminosity dominant phase $L_e/L^0_\gamma \gg 1$, we neglect the small time-variation effect of the blackbody luminosity $L_\gamma^0(t)$ (\ref{lumig}) caused by the time varying mean-free path $\xi_\gamma=(\sigma_\gamma n^+_\gamma)^{-1}$ (\ref{ttime}) and number density $n^+_\gamma\propto [T^+_\gamma(t)/m_e]^3$.
-The effect should probably be considered in the blackbody luminosity $L_e/L^0_\gamma \ll 1$ dominant phase, when the horizon temperature $T^+_\gamma < 10 m_e$, electron-positron pair annihilation into two photons occurs and the halo opacity drops.
-As a consequence, the TOV equilibrium (\ref{tov0}) is lost and the horizon halo (or spot) shrinks and disappears.
+In the UHE emission luminosity-dominant phase $L_e/L^0_\gamma \gg 1$, we neglect the small time-variation effect of the blackbody luminosity $L_\gamma^0(t)$ (\ref{lumig}) caused by the time varying mean-free path $\xi_\gamma=(\sigma_\gamma n^+_\gamma)^{-1}$ (\ref{ttime}) and number density $n^+_\gamma\propto [T^+_\gamma(t)/m_e]^3$ of photons and pairs in the fireshell.
+The effect should probably be considered in the blackbody luminosity $L_e/L^0_\gamma \ll 1$ dominant phase, when the horizon temperature $T^+_\gamma < 10 m_e$, electron-positron pair annihilation into two photons occurs, and the fireshell opacity decreases.
+As a consequence, the TOV equilibrium (\ref{tov0}) is gradually lost and the fireshell (or fire spot) shrinks and disappears.
 These are not the topics of this study and will be subjects of future investigations.

-We adopt a simplified model to study the acceleration processes of UHE electrons and protons.
-These processes occur when a fireball (spot) forms during gravitational processes of accretion, collapse and coalescence.
-The entire process is complex, and numerical studies are required.